ismms-himc/cellranger-aws-pipeline-docs/library_level_spreadsheet.md

 # Background
 The relationship between **biological samples** (e.g. a cell suspension extracted from a single biological source (blood, tissue, etc)., see [glossary](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/glossary)), **sequencing libraries** (e.g. the end product from a 10x chip lane), **BCL files** (e.g. generally multiplexed from several sequencing libraries), **FASTQs** (e.g. the product of de-multiplexing BCL files, sub-divided by lane and read) and **Cell Ranger pre-processing runs** (e.g. can utilize several BCL files for a pooled run) can be complicated.
 Two examples from the documentation are shown below.

-### Two Samples, Two Seq-Libraries, One Flowcell, Two Counts
+An additional common scenario is sequencing the same 'sequencing library' more than once.
+This is the reason why the 10x technicians are moving towards a FASTQ level organization (rather than a 'sequencing library' level).

+### 2 Samples, 2 Seq-Libraries, 1 Seq-Run/Flowcell, 2 FBMs (Feature barcode matrices)
 ![alt text](https://support.10xgenomics.com/img/mkfastq-1.png "")

 "In this example, we have two 10x libraries (each processed through a separate Chromium chip channel) that are multiplexed on a single flowcell.
 Note that after running cellranger mkfastq, we run a separate instance of the pipeline on each library"

-### Single Sample, Two Seq-Libraries, Two Flowcells, One Count
+### 1 Sample, 2 Seq-Libraries, 2 Seq-Run/Flowcells, 1 FBM
 ![alt text](https://support.10xgenomics.com/img/mkfastq-2.png "")
 "In this example, we have one 10x library sequenced on two flowcells.
 Note that after running cellranger mkfastq, we run a single instance of the pipeline on all the FASTQ files generated"